-Symptoms of hepatitis A are usually mild, especially in children, and generally appear between 2 - 6 weeks after exposure to the virus.
-Adult patients are more likely to have fever, jaundice, nausea, fatigue, and itching that can last up to several months.
+Symptoms of hepatitis A are usually mild, especially in children, and generally appear between 2 to 6 weeks after exposure to the virus.
+Adults are more likely to have fever, jaundice, nausea, fatigue, and itching that can last up to several months.
 Stools may appear chalky grey and urine will appear darkened.

-Acute Hepatitis B. Many people with acute hepatitis B have few or no symptoms.
-If symptoms appear, they tend to occur 6 weeks to 6 months (most commonly 3 months) after exposure and be mild and flu-like.
-Symptoms may include mild fever, nausea, vomiting, loss of appetite, fatigue, or muscle or joint aches.
-Some patients develop dark urine and jaundice (yellowish tinge to skin).
+Acute Hepatitis B: Many people with acute hepatitis B have few or no symptoms.
+If symptoms appear, they tend to occur 6 weeks to 6 months after exposure and be mild and flu-like.
+Symptoms may include:

 Symptoms of acute hepatitis B can last from a few weeks to 6 months.
 Even if people infected with hepatitis B have no symptoms, they can still spread the virus.

-Chronic Hepatitis B. While some people with chronic hepatitis B have symptoms similar to those of the acute form, many people can have the chronic form for decades and show no symptoms.
-Liver damage may eventually be detected when blood tests for liver function are performed (see Diagnosis section).
+Chronic Hepatitis B: Some people with chronic hepatitis B have symptoms similar to those of the acute form, many people can have the chronic form for decades and show no symptoms.
+Liver damage may eventually be detected when blood tests for liver function are performed.

-Most patients with hepatitis C do not experience symptoms.
-Chronic hepatitis C can be present for 10 - 30 years, and cirrhosis or liver failure can sometimes develop before patients experience any clear symptom.
+Most people with hepatitis C do not experience symptoms.
+Chronic hepatitis C can be present for 10 to 30 years, and cirrhosis or liver failure can sometimes develop before patients experience any clear symptom.
 Signs of liver damage may first be detected when blood tests for liver function are performed.

-Doctors diagnose hepatitis based on a physical examination and the results of blood tests.
-In addition to specific tests for hepatitis antibodies, doctors will order other types of blood tests to evaluate liver function.
+Health care providers diagnose hepatitis based on a physical examination and the results of blood tests.
+In addition to specific tests for hepatitis antibodies, other types of blood tests are used to evaluate liver function.